COVID19 Prevention Checklist Industry Guidance

 - Increased projection of respiratory particles during cardiovascular activities, yelling or shouting as part of play, or common sneezing or coughing.
 This increase in projection of droplets can be up to 14 feet, well exceeding the typical physical distancing recommendation of 6 feet between individuals.

 Note: This document applies to community-based sports clubs, teams, and events.
+This includes organized sports with limited private as well as public participants (Updated 11/13/20).
 It does not apply to professional and collegiate sports, which are governed by professional and intercollegiate association guidelines as well as applicable Executive Orders (e.g. large gathering limits).
 (Updated 10/22/20)